jgraph/www.diagrams.net-source/_posts/2020-01-27-diagrams-google-docs.md

 ### Embed a diagram in a Google doc

-1. Click _Add-ons > draw.io Diagrams for Docs > New Diagram_ to create a new diagram, which is saved to your Google Drive.
+1. Click _Add-ons > diagrams.net for Docs > New Diagram_ to create a new diagram, which is saved to your Google Drive.
 You may need to [grant additional permissions to diagrams.net to use your Google Drive account](/doc/faq/gsuite-permissions.html).
-2. When you want to embed an existing diagram, including a new diagram you have created and saved to your Google Drive, click _Add-ons > draw.io Diagrams for Docs > Insert Diagrams_.
+2. When you want to embed an existing diagram, including a new diagram you have created and saved to your Google Drive, click _Add-ons > diagrams.net for Docs > Insert Diagrams_.
 Select multiple diagrams by holding down ``Shift`` when you click on each diagram file.
 3. Navigate to your diagram file, select it, then click _Select_.
 <br /><img src="/assets/img/blog/addon-google-select-diagram.png" style="width=100%;max-width:400px;height:auto;" alt="Select your diagram file from Google Drive to insert into your document">
 4. Select which page you want to display, if your diagram has multiple pages, then click _Insert_.